aws-samples/drug-discovery-workflows/assets/workflows/alphafold-multimer/README.md

 OUTPUTLOC=s3://mybuckets/run_outputs/alphafold
 PARAMS=./params.json

-aws omics start-run --workflow-id $WFID --role-arn $ROLEARN --output-uri $OUTPUTLOC --storage-type STATIC --storage-capacity 4800 --parameters file://$PARAMS --name alphafold2-monomer
+aws omics start-run --workflow-id $WFID --role-arn $ROLEARN --output-uri $OUTPUTLOC --storage-type STATIC --storage-capacity 4800 --parameters file://$PARAMS --name alphafold-multimer
 ```

 All results are written to a location defined within `$OUTPUTLOC` above.
 To get to the root directory of the ouputs, you can use the `GetRun` API, which provides the path as `runOutputUri`.
 Alternatively, this location is available in the console.

 ## Citation
-AlphaFold2 was developed by DeepMind.
+AlphaFold Multimer was developed by DeepMind.
 The original source code can be found [here](https://github.com/google-deepmind/alphafold).
 The algorithm is presented in the following papers.

 ```
 @Article{AlphaFold2021,